 - Sheets, blankets, and a pillow for a twin bed

 - Clothes hangers

 - Clothes for all types of weather/ umbrella

 - Comfortable shoes and clothing

 - Cell phone and cell phone charger

 - Government-issued photo ID (foreign or national) in order to take the GED exam.
-Examples include: valid driver’s license, learner’s permit, passport, or other form of official government
+Examples include: a valid driver’s license, learner’s permit, passport, or another form of official government

-Do I have to stay in the dorms if I want to attend the residential program?
+Do I have to stay in the residence halls if I want to attend the residential program?